 While researching this article we found 10 independent and peer reviewed studies that indicate that iced coffee contains compounds that have the potential for causing a reduction in your risk of heart disease.

 These compounds were magnesium, phenolic compounds, ligans, quinides and trigonelline.
-These compounds are beneficial for lowering blood pressure and stabilizing blood sugar levels and improve insulin sensitivity.
+These compounds are beneficial for lowering blood pressure and stabilizing blood sugar levels and improving your insulin sensitivity.

-Coffee, iced coffee and coffee brewed with hot water and enjoyed hot contains chlorogenic acids and diterpenes which act as anti-inflammatory agents and antioxidants.
+Coffee, iced coffee and coffee brewed with hot water and enjoyed hot contain chlorogenic acids and diterpenes which act as anti-inflammatory agents and antioxidants.

-Notably those that over step the daily recommended limit of caffeine by 50% and consume over 600 mg of caffeine daily increases the heart disease risk and negates any of the benefits experienced y those who stick to the 400 mg limit.
+Notably, those that overstep the daily recommended limit of caffeine by 50% and consume over 600 mg of caffeine daily increase the heart disease risk and negates any of the benefits experienced by those who stick to the 400 mg limit.

 #2 Improved Athletic Performance

 This is even true for individuals who have a high caffeine tolerance like habitual coffee drinkers.
-It takes approximately one hour for caffeine to take effect and thus is would be beneficial to your performance in the gym to drink coffee an hour prior.
+It takes approximately one hour for caffeine to take effect, and thus it would be beneficial to your performance in the gym to drink coffee an hour prior.

 It is also said that the fluids in coffee will help to maintain your level of hydration.